jeff1evesque/raspberry-pi/README.md

 ###Linux Packages

-The following packages need to be installed through terminal in Ubuntu:
+The following packages need to be installed through terminal:

 ```
 # Python Package Manager: